uncleBlobby/labcraft/README.md

 Thanks to Peter Amland, aka [pokepetter](https://github.com/pokepetter/ursina) for working on developing the Ursina Engine!
 Awesome framework, would recommend 10/10.
 Join the Ursina Engine [discord](https://discord.gg/C8aaC4jSCd), say hi, and follow the development LIVE.

 Thanks to [Dr. T](https://github.com/trevortomesh) for taking me on as a research candidate and facilitating the ongoing development of this project.
-Without your help, none of this would have come to be.
-Also appreciate the insights that have helped lead me back to some philosophical readings I haven't touched in almost a decade.
-I hope I can continue to pursue them, and I could sure use some more of your help.
-Oh yeah I've read almost 3/4 of your thesis by now! 🤓
+It's only taken 4 or 5 months but I've read almost 3/4 of your thesis by now! 🤓

 Thanks to Earl aka Edge-Guard aka [quickMaffs44](https://github.com/quickMaffs44) for building out the Windows implementation of LabCraft, and working out some brilliant user-interface features.
 Also thank you for being there and making sure I didn't have to be alone with Dr. T!